wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/interoperability.md

 ## Interoperability escalation from Skype for Business

-Interoperability and interoperability escalation from Skype for Business was updated in the July 2019 build of monthly C2R.
+Interoperability and interoperability escalation from Skype for Business were updated in the July 2019 build of monthly C2R.
 Previously, Skype for Business did not have advance awareness that the remote party was using Teams.
 It only surmised that from the signaling received after a session was established.

 When the signaling indicated that the response came from (or through) the interoperability gateway, it would display the yellow business bar (banner) indicating the other party was not using Skype for Business.
 With the evolution of our service, this resulted in false positives where Skype for Business users would see the business bar when they were connected to the Cloud Voicemail Service or other cloud voice services, rather than to an actual TeamsOnly user.

 To prevent these false positives, the presence service is now informing the Skype for Business client when the other party is a TeamsOnly actual user.
-This allows Skype for Business to be aware that it needs to create an interoperability conversation ahead of it having been created, and the conversation window to be specific to interop.
+This allows Skype for Business to be aware that it needs to create an interoperability conversation ahead of it having been created, and the conversation window is specific to interoperability.

 ![Skype for Business creates an interoperability conversation](../media/interop-create-conversation.png)

-If the Skype for Business user wants to share their desktop for example, they are informed that we will start a meeting and guided through the steps.
+If the Skype for Business user wanted to share their desktop, they would be informed that a meeting will start and guided through the steps.

 ![A Skype for Business users starts a meeting](../media/start-meeting-with-teams-user.png)

-Meanwhile, the Teams user receives an incoming chat message with the link to the meeting and are guided to join.
+Meanwhile, the Teams user receives an incoming chat message with the link to the meeting and is guided to join.

 This escalation to a Skype for Business meeting is available for both in-tenant interoperability and cross-tenant federated calls and chats.
-It is on by default and there is no setting the admin has to provision.
+It is on by default and there is no setting the administrator has to provision.

 ## Interoperability escalation from Teams